-The project "Queer as German Folk" takes the 50th anniversary of the Stonewall Uprisings as an occasion to examine the current status of the gender diversity discourse on the basis of the history of the Queer Movement.
-It focuses in particular on the German LGBTQI* movements generated by the respective civil societies.
-It is also intended to correct historical perspectives and to question a traditional cis-male narrative.
+The project "Queer as German Folk" took the 50th anniversary of the Stonewall Uprisings as an occasion to examine the current status of the gender diversity discourse on the basis of the history of the Queer Movement.
+It focused in particular on the German LGBTQI* movements generated by the respective civil societies.
+It was also intended to correct historical perspectives and to question a traditional cis-male narrative.

-In the participating Goethe-Instituts in Montreal, Toronto, Chicago, New York, Washington, San Francisco and Mexico City, as well as the Goethe-Zentrum Guadalajara, the centerpiece of the commemorative event series is an exhibition developed in collaboration with the Schwules Museum, Berlin.
-With approx. 100 objects, it is intended to create a space of experience that allows visitors to learn about the history and present of movement.
+In the participating Goethe-Instituts in Montreal, Toronto, Chicago, New York, Washington, San Francisco and Mexico City, as well as the Goethe-Zentrum Guadalajara, the centerpiece of the commemorative event series was an exhibition developed in collaboration with the Schwules Museum, Berlin.
+With approx. 100 objects, it was intended to create a space of experience that allows visitors to learn about the history and present of movement.

-In Chicago the exhibition will be shown in three parts and neighborhoods: on the Southside at the Packingtown Museum at The Plant in Back of the Yards, in the Loop at the Goethe-Institut Chicago, on the Northside at the Leather Archives and Museum in Edgewater.
+In Chicago the exhibition were shown in three parts and neighborhoods: on the Southside at the Packingtown Museum at The Plant in Back of the Yards, in the Loop at the Goethe-Institut Chicago, on the Northside at the Leather Archives and Museum in Edgewater.

-Further components of the project in Chicago are:
+Further components of the project in Chicago were:

 - The film series Queer as German Folk, celebrating the 35th anniversary of Edition Salzgeber, one of the most important LGBTQI* film distributers in Germany, at Chicago Filmmakers/Reeling in Andersonville.

 - A website to provide background information, documentation of the exhibition stations the video series Stonewall moments,

 - Spotify playlist.